TehMuffinMoo/ibPS/docs/BloxOne/BloxOne DDI/Remove-B1FixedAddress.md

 ```

 ## DESCRIPTION
-This function is used to remove a fixed address from BloxOneDDI IPAM
+This function is used to remove a fixed address from Universal DDI IPAM

 ## EXAMPLES